capport-wg/7710bis/README.md

-   be less likely to disable useful security safeguards like DNSSEC validation, VPNs, etc.  In addition, because the system knows that it is behind a captive portal, it can know not to send cookies, credentials, etc.  By handing out a URI using which is protected with TLS, the captive portal operator can attempt to reassure the user that the captive portal is not malicious.
+   be less likely to disable useful security safeguards like DNSSEC validation, VPNs, etc.  In addition, because the system knows that it is behind a captive portal, it can know not to send cookies, credentials, etc.  By provisioning a URI using which is protected with TLS, the captive portal operator can attempt to reassure the user that the captive portal is not malicious.

-   Operating systems should conduct all interactions with the API in a sand-boxed environment and with a configuration that minimizes tracking risks.

 6. Acknowledgements